Serpentine BeltJul 15th, 2017

-You know that long belt that snakes around the front of your engine?
-It's called the serpentine belt.
-The serpentine belt is driven by the engine as it turns.
-It powers your alternator, air conditioning compressor and power steering pump.
-On some vehicles, it also runs the water pump, radiator fan and power brakes.
-Sounds like a lot of stuff, doesn't it?
+Your serpentine belt is powered by the engine as it turns.
+Your alternator, air conditioning compressor and power steering pump depend on your serpentine belt to run.
+On some vehicles it also runs the water pump, radiator fan and power brakes.

-Now you can imagine it's important for the belt to be tight, so there's a tensioner pulley on your engine that puts pressure on the belt to keep it at the right tension.
-The spring on the tensioner wears out over time, so we recommend replacing the tensioner pulley at the same time as the serpentine belt.
+There's a tensioner pulley on your engine that puts pressure on the belt to keep it at the right tension.
+Since the spring on the tensioner wears out like any other part, Greenhaven Shell recommends replacing the tensioner pulley when you switch out the serpentine belt.

 6431 Riverside Blvd